Powered by SchoolDash

 Lound Road, Kendal LA9 7EQ

-Particular strengths include Representation, Destinations, Environment and Attainment.
+Particular strengths include Representation, Environment, Destinations and Progress.
 Relative weaknesses include Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.